User Roles

 • Access to assessment results in CERS for all students in the LEA

-• The superintendent can designate user roles for the current and upcoming school year
+• Ability to designate user roles for the current and upcoming school year

 • Assignment and management of all CAASPP user roles